ALIVEcode/alimata/README.md

 ## What is it?

-Alimata is a python library used to simplify the implementation of [pymata-express](https://mryslab.github.io/pymata-express/) library
+Alimata is a python library used to simplify the implementation of [pymata4](https://mryslab.github.io/pymata4/) library

 ## Requirements

 - python 3.7 or higher
-- telemetrix
+- Pymata4
-- Telemtrix4Arduino
+- FirmataExpress

 ## Installing

-### Telemetrix
+### Pymata4

-To install Telemetrix on Linux (including Raspberry Pi) and macOS computers, open a terminal window and type: `sudo pip3 install telemetrix`
+To install Pymata4 on Linux (including Raspberry Pi) and macOS computers, open a terminal window and type: `sudo pip3 install pymata4`

-For Windows users type: `pip install telemetrix`
+For Windows users type: `pip install pymata4`

-### Telemtrix4Arduino
+### FirmataExpress

 1. Open the Arduino IDE and select Tools/Manage Libraries
-2. Search for "Telemtrix4Arduino"
+2. Search for "FirmataExpress"
 3. Install
-4. Telemtrix4Arduino also requires other library just install all of them.
+4. FirmataExpress also requires other library just install all of them.
-5. Open the Telemtrix4Arduino example
+5. Open the FirmataExpress example
 6. If you plan to use multiple arduino use `#define ARDUINO_INSTANCE_ID 1`
 7. Flash it to the arduino